hallambaker/Mathematical-Mesh/Web/Reference/message.md

-# profile
+# message

 ````
-profile
+message
-    accept   Accept a pending connection
+    accept   Accept a pending request
-    connect   Connect to an existing profile registered at a portal
-    device   Create new device profile
-    dump   Describe the specified profile
-    escrow   Create a set of key escrow shares
-    export   Export the specified profile data to the specified file
-    hello   Connect to the service(s) a profile is connected to and report status.
-    import   Import the specified profile data to the specified file
-    list   List all profiles on the local machine
-    master   Create new personal profile
+    block   Reject a pending request and block requests from that source
+    confirm   Post a confirmation request to a user
+    contact   Post a conection request to a user
-    pending   Get list of pending connection requests
+    pending   List pending requests
-    pin   Accept a pending connection
-    recover   Recover escrowed profile
-    register   Register existing profile at a new portal
-    reject   Reject a pending connection
+    reject   Reject a pending request
-    sync   Synchronize local copies of Mesh profiles with the server
+    status   Request status of pending requests
 ````

-# profile contact
+# message contact

 ````
 contact   Post a conection request to a user